 Rhythmic Adventure 2 permits players to propel the drum brother forward, and if you’re aim is decent you can avoid a random battle.
 Party management is a bit more complex, with players able to position characters across three rows, ideally finding a balance between hitting power and susceptibility.
 Just like the first Adventure, much of the fun is witnessing the cameos.
 Luminaries that range from Kirby, Yo-kai Watch’s Jibanyan, and Touhou’s Reimu Hakurei are just a few of the guest characters.

 Beyond the ability to cast tide-turning Taiko magic in the middle of a battle, Adventure 2 also integrates drum rolls that keep fighting from lasting too long.
 One blatant issue with Rhythmic Adventure Pack is the repetition of songs.
 Each zone has a specific set-list and lingering too long to level up characters can lead to tedium.
-The compilation’s only other problem occurs when voice-acting is employed.
+Another problem occurs when voice-acting is employed.
 If you can read faster than the spoken dialog, you’ll have to wait until the actor has finished their line before proceeding.
+Lastly, the game’s ka taps aren’t recognized in story mode.
+It’s a odd bug, and one that will hopefully be patched quickly.

 I’ve always appreciated Taiko no Tatsujin.
 There’s something exhilarating about continuing to stay on beat, while the game rewards you by filled with screen with visual treats like prancing maneki-neko.
 Rhythmic Adventure Pack uses these tests of timing to simulate combat, and you’ll find damage counter fling off opponents as you hammer away with bachi or buttons.
 Sure, there’s not too much depth, but doing things like dressing Don-chan in unlockable costumes in an effort to boost stats feels creative.
 Even if you’re only mildly interested in the music rhythm genre, Don and Katsu’s pair of outings are a lighthearted delight, and well worth the asking price.